 10. Good For Asthma

+The benefits of Swimming are enormous.
 Swimming may help people tone their muscles, lose weight, improve their physical fitness, and maintain their ideal weight.
 This activity engages many different muscle groups as well as the heart, and it can offer a full-body workout for a variety of people.
 Swimming may help some people stay calm and lower their stress levels.